Public sector: Infrastructure

 Infrastructure includes areas that support both the public's members and the public sector itself.
 Streets and highways are used both by those who work for the public sector and also by the citizenry.
 The former, who are public employees, are also part of the citizenry.

-Public roads, bridges, tunnels, water supply, sewers, electrical grids and telecommunication networks are among the public infrastructure.
+Public roads, bridges, tunnels, water supply, sewers, electrical grids and telecommunications networks are among the public infrastructure.

+Public sector staff

+Rates of pay for public sector staff may be negotiated by employers and their staff or staff representatives such as trade unions.
+In some cases, for example in the United Kingdom, a pay review body is charged with making independent recommendations on rates of pay for groups of public sector staff.

+By country

+France

+As of 2017, France had 5.6 million civil servants, amounting to 20% of all jobs in France.
+They are subdivided into three types: the State civil service (Fonction publique d'État, FPE) includes teachers and soldiers, and employs 44% of the workforce.
+The local civil service (Fonction publique territoriale; FPT) is made up of employees of town halls and regional councils: 25% of the workforce.
+The hospital civil service (Fonction publique hospitalière, FPH) consists of doctors and nurses and is 21% of the workforce.

 Criticism

 Right-libertarian and Austrian School economists have criticized the idea of public sector provision of goods and services as inherently inefficient.
 In 1961, Murray Rothbard wrote: "Any reduction of the public sector, any shift of activities from the public to the private sphere, is a net moral and economic gain."

 American libertarians and anarcho-capitalists have also argued that the system by which the public sector is funded, namely taxation, is itself coercive and unjust.
-However, even notable small-government proponents have pushed back on this point of view, citing the ultimate necessity of a public sector for provision of certain services, such as national defense, public works and utilities, and pollution controls.
+However, some small-government proponents have pushed back on this point of view, citing the ultimate necessity of a public sector for provision of certain services, such as national defense, public works and utilities, and pollution controls.